Holiday Appreciation. It’s something we do regularly this time of year.

 When in doubt, use all three types of communication.
 It’s the trifecta of appreciation: Tell them, show them and give them a pat on the back!

 For example, put your arm around your kids when you tell them how much you appreciate them and then follow up later with a simple thank you card.

 For more ideas, check out my post 10 Ways to Show Appreciation

 Take the Appreciation Challenge

 So, here’s my challenge to you: Get some practice in during the holidays, when everyone’s doing it.
 And, then, make a goal to use appreciation as your daily communication power tool.
 I guarantee you that the results will be transforming at work and at home.

 Betty Lochner is a human resources consultant, business coach, and expert in workplace communications.
 She is the author of two books on communication, and a newly published journal, Intentional Gratitude.
-Click here to sign up to receive a free sample: 7 Days of Gratitude.
+Click here to receive a free sample: 7 Days of Gratitude.

 You can schedule a free consultation coaching session with Betty to help you with any workplace communication, HR, or career issues you have.